Myvar/icos-dev/docs.md

 ```

 ### Build PipeLine Integration
-To setup the build integration setup the build script provided in the api docs, in your solutions root folder.
+To setup the build integration, setup the build script provided in the api docs, in your solutions root folder.

 # Description of what ICOS does

 ICOS is a program that takes your monolithic code and recompiles it or reweaves it into separate microservices that can then be deployed onto a kubernetes cluster.
 It does this by using interfaces as a natural separation between logic and simple dependency injection to bind the code by creating a proxy implementation of the interfaces; an internal communication protocol that is generated to form a custom binary protocol can then be introduced.

-You simply write a program in C# with different interfaces for every microservice, you mark them with a couple of attributes and ICOS will automatically rebuild them into separate executables and microservices, all neatly dockerized up with a kubernetes Spec file to deploy them .
+You simply write a program in C# with different interfaces for every microservice, you mark them with a couple of attributes and ICOS will automatically rebuild them into separate executables and microservices, all neatly dockerized up with a kubernetes Spec file to deploy them.

 # How To/ FAQ

 ### The Template Engine is Escaping all my HTML
-Instead of ``{{foo}}`` do ``{{{foo}}}`` thats 3 Brackets and it will work
+Instead of ``{{foo}}`` do ``{{{foo}}}`` that's 3 Brackets and it will work

 ### How to use Cookies
 To add your cookie to the ``HttpResponce.Cookies`` to create your Cookie.
 Thereafter your Cookie will be present in ``HttpRequest.Cookies``.